Stunning/Stunning-ImageMaps/README.md

 });
 ```
 ## Methods
-Available methods:

 ```
 // Change default options
 .setup( options );

-// Change specific imagemaps to SVG,
-// either the img or map element.
+// Convert specific or all imagemaps to SVG, by giving either the img or map element.
-.run( [nothing for all, element or elements for specific] )
+.toSVG( [nothing for all, element or elements for specific] )
 ```